-◆ Behold the Christ, in whom we have become a new creation, in whom God is reconciling the world.
-Blessed are those who are called to the banquet of the Lamb.
+→ Behold the Lamb of God who takes away the sins of the world: Blessed are those who are called to the banquet of the Lamb.
 Lord, I am not worthy to receive you, but only say the word, and I shall be healed.
-Fr Stuart administers communion to the servers and Eucharistic Assistants.
+Communion is administered to the servers and Eucharistic Assistants.
 Feel free to sit until the following invitation to communion.
 Come!

 Draw near with faith and receive the gifts of God for the people of God!
 Thanks be to God!
 Christ is the host at the altar here at Saint Bartholomew's and welcomes all, especially those who are communicant members of other denominations.
 If today, you prefer to receive a blessing-please indicate this to the Priest.
 HYMN AFTER COMMUNION We remain seated for the singing of the hymn: - O cross of Christ, immortal tree on which our Saviour died, the world is sheltered by your arms that bore the Crucified. - 2 From bitter death and barren wood the tree of life is made; its branches bear unfailing fruit and leaves that never fade. - 3 O faithful cross, you stand unmoved while ages run their course: foundation of the universe, creation's binding force. - 4 Give glory to the risen Christ and to his cross give praise, the sign of God's unfathomed love, the hope of all our days.
 WORDS: Community of Stanbrook Abbey TUNE: CAITHNESS Melody from Scottish Psalter, 1635 harmonised by Compilers of English Hymnal, 1906 (AM 180 i) Silence is kept THE PRAYER AFTER COMMUNION We stand to pray, and the Priest bids the congregation to prayer.
 Amen.